miruji/GASS/README.md

 *So, this is my long-standing idea to write my own programming language.
 This is probably 5 or 7, I don’t know which attempt.
 However, most of all I thought about the concept and made repeated attempts to write something working in this regard.
 The gass concept does not involve the creation or use of byte and bit code machines or ready-made solutions.
 This is too dependent and expensive.
 In addition, I do not expect any performance gains using this development approach.
 During my time on archlinux, I really liked it and I thought it would be cool to have something productive for writing programs.
 Previously I would have used C++, now I would use Java, however, I don't think they fit my requirements.
 So I thought it would be a good idea to write a compiler for the language that would produce pure assembly code as output.
 This is the most productive work option in my opinion.
 Previously, I made such an attempt and wrote a compiler in Pascal, the language syntax was C-similar and gave nasm code.
 I got pretty discouraged after one Internet user told me about LLVM, but now I think that my path was really the right one.
 Over the past few years, I have only strengthened my programming skills.
 That's why this gass project exists, which involves creating a high-level scripting language for compiling and obtaining code in gas (GNU Assembler).*

 Java will be used to develop the compiler, since it is cross-platform, low-cost and better suited for this task.
+Where possible, comments will be left on the code and the same syntax will be used.
 The working process is as follows:
   1. Getting code from a .gs file
   2. Tokenization and code parsing